intechsolutionstn/odoo-18-enterprise-custom/README.md

 - Subscription warning removed for test environments
 - All data persisted in Docker volumes

+## ⚠️ Educational Use Disclaimer

+**IMPORTANT**: This project is designed for **educational and learning purposes only**.

+- 🎓 **Educational Use**: Intended for students, developers, and educators learning Odoo
+- 📚 **Learning Focus**: Helps understand Odoo 18 Enterprise features and capabilities
+- ⚖️ **Legal Compliance**: Users must respect Odoo's licensing terms and conditions
+- 🚫 **Not for Production**: This setup is not intended for commercial or production use
+- 📖 **Study Purpose**: Use only for legitimate educational activities and research

+**Please ensure you have proper licensing for any commercial use of Odoo Enterprise.**

 ## 📊 Management Commands

 | Command | Description |